 But, more impressive of all, is the quality holds for low-light scenarios.
 If you plan to film in the evening, or maybe even in a cave, this is the camera for you.

-GoPro have realised that a lot of their customers are a lil’ crazier than they thought.
-And, for extreme footage, a camera needs extreme video stabilisation.
+GoPro have realized that a lot of their customers are a lil’ crazier than they thought.
+And, for extreme footage, a camera needs extreme video stabilization.

-They’ve given the HERO5 video stabilisation below 4K and it’s a significant improvement on older HERO4 models.
+They’ve given the HERO5 video stabilization below 4K and it’s a significant improvement on older HERO4 models.

-Of course, there’s only far video stabilisation can go.
+Of course, there’s only far video stabilization can go.
 There’s going to be some movement in the picture for exceptionally bumpy rides.

-But, with improved stabilisation comes much better sound quality too.
+But, with improved stabilization comes much better sound quality too.

-The stabilisation helps to stop the wind reduction system kicking in, which is notorious for muffling sound, making sound inconsistent throughout a video.
+The stabilization helps to stop the wind reduction system kicking in, which is notorious for muffling sound, making sound inconsistent throughout a video.

 You’re not short of ability when it comes to taking stills either.